grego118118/concrete/VERCEL_DEPLOYMENT.md

 ## Overview

-This guide provides complete instructions for deploying the Concrete Coating Specialists website to Vercel.
+This guide provides complete instructions for deploying the Commonwealth Concrete Coating website to Vercel.

 **Status:** ✅ Ready for Deployment